ArtsSuraimu/arts.github.io/index.md

 # Profession

-I am a global product architect for DGX SuperPOD, BasePOD, and Regional Cloud Service Providers.
+I am a global product architect for DGX SuperPOD, BasePOD, and Regional Cloud Service Providers, at NVIDIA Corp.
 I am responsible technically for NVIDIA's Reference Architecture (RA) and it's applications globally.
 I'm also supporting CSP architecture design for NVIDIA products.

 Previously, I was a senior solutions architect for DGX, datacenter, and cloud in EMEA.